Beliavsky/Fortran-code-on-GitHub/README.md

 [hfsolver](https://github.com/certik/hfsolver): Hartree Fock solver by certik

+[HFSzaboOstlund](https://github.com/JorgeG94/HFSzaboOstlund): Hartree-Fock program as showed by Szabo and Ostlund in their book [Modern Quantum Chemistry](https://store.doverpublications.com/0486691861.html)

 [HoneyTools](https://github.com/QcmPlab/HoneyTools) modules by Gabriele Bellomia to easily deal with nontrivial honeycomb structures in real-space: generate the coordinates, compute all the neighbor-shells, get direct access to logical masks for nearest and next-nearest neighbors (nth-order can be easily computed from the shell table), hence readily build tight-binding hamiltonians, or any other lattice quantity requiring real-space geometrical information.

 [Humble Interface for Vasp outputEditing (HIVE4-tools)](https://github.com/DannyVanpoucke/HIVE4-tools): Post-processing tool-set for ab-intio calculations obtained with [VASP](https://www.vasp.at/), by Danny Vanpoucke